List of Glee characters: Principal Figgins

 Principal Figgins (Iqbal Theba) is William McKinley High School's "stern but fair" principal.
 "Principal" is his real first name.
 Figgins allows Will to take over the school glee club; however, he insists that the students must place at Regionals in order for the club to continue.
 He is blackmailed by Sue for most of the first season: she uncovers internet footage of him appearing in a support stocking commercial for Mumbai Air, and she later drugs his drink and takes a compromising photograph of them in bed together.
-In the second season, Sue serves as Figgins's temporary replacement when he catches the flu, and succeeds in having him fired, becoming principal in his stead.
+At the end of the first season, Sue ends the blackmail and persuades him to give the glee club another year.
+In the second season, Figgins defends the hiring of Beiste from Sue and Will.
+Sue then serves as Figgins's temporary replacement when he catches the flu, and succeeds in having him fired, becoming principal in his stead.
 She resigns in the following episode, however, and he is reinstated.
-Near the end of the season, he hires the glee club to perform at the school's junior prom.
-In the fifth season, Sue takes over the role of Principal and makes Figgins the school janitor.
+He also leads the school on an anti-alcohol campaign.
+Near the end of the second season, he hires the glee club to perform at the school's junior prom.
+In the third season, he gives tenure to Emma, makes Roz Washington co-coach of the Cheerios, and names Will as Teacher of the Year.
+At the end of the third season, he tasks Brittany to head up Prom.
+In the fourth season, he deals with problems with Sue and Finn and the musical, Grease.
+Near the end of the fourth season, he is forced to fire Sue after she admits to bringing a gun into school and accidentally firing it.
+It is later revealed that Becky Jackson was the one to bring in the gun and Sue is allowed to return.
+In the fifth season, Sue takes over the role of Principal (after framing him) and makes Figgins the school janitor.
+He then takes a job as a part-time barista at the Lima Bean in the sixth season.

 Although Figgins was initially conceived as White, Pakistani American actor Theba was cast in the role.
 He finds Figgins a challenging character to play, as it entails finding "the right mix of someone who is an authority figure but who is also very insecure about his own strengths as a person".